CumulusNetworks/docs/content/cumulus-netq-412/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 - Cumulus Linux 5.0.0 or later (Spectrum switches)
 - Cumulus Linux 4.3.1 and 4.3.2 (Broadcom switches)
-- SONiC 202012
 - Ubuntu 20.04

 ## Prepare for NetQ Agent Installation

-For switches running Cumulus Linux or SONiC, you need to:
+For switches running Cumulus Linux, you need to:

 - Install and configure NTP or PTP, if needed
 - Obtain NetQ software packages